If you are looking for help on how to turn chat answers into Stories, read the article Turn Answers into Stories.

 Get Stakeholders Sign-Off

-Before finalizing your Story for broader distribution or operational use, it is important to obtain approval from key stakeholders.
+Before finalizing your Story for broader distribution or operational use, it is essential to obtain approval from key stakeholders.
 This ensures the information is accurate, aligned with business goals, and ready to guide decisions.
 Here is a suggested flow:- Share the Story link with stakeholders.

 - Add context: summarize what the Story includes and the decisions it is intended to support.